uio-bmi/immuneML/docs/source/datamodel.rst

 *   age of the patient,
 *   known diseases of the patient etc.

-Dataset
+RepertoireDataset
 =======

-Dataset class models a list of repertoires.
+RepertoireDataset class models a list of repertoires.
 It contains the following information:

 *   a unique identifier,
 *   a list of repertoires,